 call an ambulance to take them to hospital immediately

-Compiled by the Pharmacy & Endocrinology Departments in collaboration with the Child and Family Information Group
+Compiled by the Pharmacy and Endocrinology departments in collaboration with the Child and Family Information Group

 Please read this information in conjunction with any patient information leaflet provided by the manufacturer.
 However, please note that this information explains about the use of medicines in children and young people so may differ from the manufacturer’s information.